More detail ...

 We have a Safeguarding Coordinator on site, whose role is to be available for advice and training, both for young people, their supervising adults and event servers.
 All our servers are asked to adhere to the newday Child Protection Policy and must have undergone a Disclosure & Barring Service (DBS) check.
 Of course, this also applies to everyone joining the Ministry Team, who pray for young people when requested.
 All servers wear appropriate identification.

-All this and more is available in a pdf for you to print and keep.
-We’re just updating this for 2014, but here’s last year’s document in the meantime for you info.
+All this and more is available in a pdf for you to print and keep - download it here.

 More detail ...